testingisdocumenting/znai/znai-docs/documentation/snippets/java-doc.md

 :include-java-enum-entries: MyEnum.java {excludeDeprecated: true}

+Use the `title` parameter to specify a title.

+    :include-java-enum-entries: TransactionTypes.java {title: "Transaction Types"}

+:include-java-enum-entries: TransactionTypes.java {title: "Transaction Types"}

 # Enum Entries With References

 Use a [Code References](snippets/code-references) file to link enum entries to reference pages.